Table of Contents

 Types of Piles for Pile Foundation Based on Load Transfer and Function

-Classification of pile with respect to load transmission and functional behavior
+Classification of piles with respect to load transmission and functional behavior are:

 - End bearing piles (point bearing piles)

 - Friction piles (cohesion piles )

 These piles transfer their load on to a firm stratum located at a considerable depth below the base of the structure and they derive most of their carrying capacity from the penetration resistance of the soil at the toe of the pile (see figure 1).